Chart Color Schemes

 Doveton hosts a young demographic, positioning it in the bottom quartile nationwide

-Doveton's median age is 34 years, which is lower than Greater Melbourne's average of 37 and considerably younger than Australia's median age of 38 years.
+At 34 years, Doveton's median age is lower than Greater Melbourne's average of 37 and considerably younger than Australia's 38 years.
 Compared to Greater Melbourne, Doveton has a higher proportion of residents aged 25-34 (17.9%) but fewer residents aged 55-64 (9.1%).
-Between the 2021 Census and present, the population aged 35-44 has increased from 15.1% to 16.8%, while the proportion of those aged 25-34 has decreased from 19.1% to 17.9%.
-By 2041, Doveton's population is projected to experience significant demographic changes.
-The 45-54 age group is expected to grow by 43%, adding 616 residents to reach a total of 2,046.
-Conversely, the 0-4 age group shows minimal growth, increasing by just 9% (85 people).
+Between the 2021 Census and the present day, the 35 to 44 age group has increased from 15.1% to 16.8% of Doveton's population while the 25 to 34 cohort has decreased from 19.1% to 17.9%.
+By 2041, population forecasts indicate significant demographic changes in Doveton.
+The 45 to 54 age group is projected to grow by 43%, adding 616 residents to reach a total of 2,046.
+In contrast, the 0 to 4 age group shows minimal growth of just 9%, with an increase of 85 people.